 The length of the instruction is 6 long days for most courses from 8:00am-10:00pm.
 Evening/weekend courses last two weeks and run from 6:00pm-10:00pm during the weekdays and 8:00am-6:00pm on Saturdays and 8:00am-6:00pm on the first Sunday, the course is approximately 74 hours of didactic lecture and hands on workshops and scenarios.

-Because we need a minimum number of students to sustain costs for a course, we regret we are unable to offer refunds for cancellations within 2 weeks of a course.
+Because we need a minimum number of students to sustain costs for a course, we regret we are unable to offer refunds for cancellations within 30 days of the course start date.

 All refunds are subject to a 10% processing fee

 SAMPLE WFR SYLLABUS: Topics covered include, but are not limited to: